Skip to main content

 }

-As you can see, the class names are unique to each file, avoiding any collisions!
+The class names are unique to each file, so they don’t collide.

 Composition

-CSS modules allow you to compose class selectors together.
-This lets you reuse style rules across multiple classes.
+CSS modules can compose class selectors together to reuse style rules across multiple classes.
+For example:

 .button {